Free shipping on orders over $75! Ends Sunday! Details

 Linda Granfield is a widely published author whose book Circus: An Album won six awards, including a place on the “Best of the Best” list by Chicago Public Library.
 Known for her clear and accessible writing, Granfield has penned many young adult publications as well as adult nonfiction books.
 She lives in Toronto, Canada.

-The editor Noel Daniel is a graduate of Princeton University and a former Fulbright Scholar to Berlin.
+The editor, Noel Daniel, is a graduate of Princeton University and a former Fulbright Scholar to Berlin.
 Her TASCHEN publications include TATTOO 1730s-1950s, Kay Nielsen’s A Thousand and One Nights and East of the Sun and West of the Moon, The Fairy Tales of the Brothers Grimm, The Fairy Tales of Hans Christian Andersen, Wintertime Tales, Magic, and The Circus.

 Details